Things in Jars Is a Deliciously Dark Take on Fantastical Victorian England

 Latest Posts

-- Mary Retta Things in Jars Is a Deliciously Dark Take on Fantastical Victorian England 15 hours ago
+- Stubby the Rocket Superman & Lois Series Casts the Couple’s Teenage Sons 9 mins ago

+- Alex Brown Must-Read Speculative Short Fiction: January 2020 31 mins ago

-- Drew Williams Read an Excerpt From Drew Williams’ The Firmament of Flame 16 hours ago
+- Tor.com Magic and Monsters: Read an Excerpt From Elatsoe 1 hour ago

-- Leigh Butler Rereading The Ruin of Kings: Chapters 83 and 84 16 hours ago
+- Alice Arneson and Lyndsey Luther Oathbringer Reread: Chapter One Hundred Fourteen 2 hours ago

+- Andrew Liptak Sam Raimi Will Reportedly Direct Doctor Strange in the Multiverse of Madness 13 hours ago

 New in Series